nartehi/Room-Reserve-App-Project/README.md

 ## How to Make Reserve_App_Frontend
-*Download and install Node.js
+- Download and install Node.js
-*In terminal, enter command npm create vite@latest *Name project Reserve_App_Frontend
+- In terminal, enter command npm create vite@latest
+- Name project Reserve_App_Frontend
-*Select React as framework
+- Select React as framework
-*Select JavaScript as language
+- Select JavaScript as language

 ## How to Run Server
-*Move into Reserve_App_Frontend directory (cd) *Install the dependencies: npm install
+- Move into Reserve_App_Frontend directory (cd)
+- Install the dependencies: npm install
-*Run application in developer mode: npm run dev
+- Run application in developer mode: npm run dev
-*Click on host link to view the page
+- Click on the host link to view the page

 ## To Stop Server
-*Ctrl + c in terminal
+- Ctrl + c in terminal

-**PROCESS SUMMARY**
+## Process Summary
 *Briefly summarize your design and implementation process, including how much your initial design plan evolved, the final results you achieved, and the amount of time you spent